people process technology framework

 Understand and increase your People’s performance and direct your efforts where they are needed to accomplish your goals

-Your job setting up the people, process, technology methodology doesn’t end with forming the team.
+Your job setting up the people process technology data framework methodology doesn’t end with forming the team.
 It’s an ongoing effort for engineering managers.
 During the software development lifecycle, you will need to pay attention to the team’s performance, see how professionals use their time, evaluate KPIs, and identify bottlenecks.
 A person-oriented approach will ensure the project advances smoothly, and resources are optimized.

 Waydev enables you to have a clear view of your team’s output, focusing on performance metrics, commits stats, and pull requests stats that you may assess for each individual in real-time and across a given period to identify trends and patterns.